 For tourists looking for a comfortable but authentic vacation, eco-lodges are becoming an increasingly popular choice thanks to their two-tiered objective of creating a genuine Ecuadorian experience while providing guests with decidedly sustainable and high-end service.
 These hotels are unique in that they offer guests the opportunity to leave the demands of city life behind and become enveloped in the local spirit and natural beauty that make Ecuador the dynamic and rich country it is.
 These sustainable hotels not only strive to provide their guests with a comfortable vacation but to also educate visitors about the area where they are staying.
 Additionally, eco-lodges seek to implement environmentally-sustainable practices and monitor their environmental impact to provide a comprehensive and memorable experience for their guests.
 This is particularly important these days because there are one-too-many hotels that do what is called “greenwashing,” in which they make the accommodations appear more sustainable than they really are.
 However, tourists can rest assured that eco-lodges are working to implement modern environmental practices and transparency for the public.

 The challenge, therefore, lies in deciding which of the stunning and diverse regions of Ecuador you will want to visit, and finding the lodge that is perfect for you.
 Many of the eco-lodges in Ecuador are concentrated in the Amazon region, but they are also found among the country’s cloud forests, including its western rainforest known as the Choco Rainforest, and in the Andean highlands.
 Each of these regions varies significantly in the diversity and life that visitors will come across, as well as their unique climates and geographies.
 The Choco Rainforest, for example, is strikingly unusual due to the fact that, as it rises into the mountains it transitions into a cloud forest, it makes for one of the few accessible areas in Ecuador that are both rainforest and cloud forest.
 Making it even more unusual is the fact that the Choco Rainforest was once a part of the Amazon before the Andes Mountains even formed.
-As a result, this rainforest is home to a stunning collection of endemic life, including over 500 species of birds and 350 species of amphibians.
+As a result, this rainforest is home to a stunning collection of endemic life, including over 400 species of birds, 43 species of amphibians, and 65 species of reptiles.
 Consequently, it’s always a good idea to study each region carefully to choose the area that most aligns with your interests.

 The Top 3 Mashpi Lodge “Eco-lodge” Factors that Make it Different From the Rest